astrowonk/wordle/README.md

 There are currently 2 subclasses and the parent class that use different corpuses.
 Some work better than others depending on the target word.
 For example `WordnetWordle` can get a hypothetical "wound" word in 6 guesses, but the guttenburg+brown corpuses take 7 tries.

-Wheras, `rebus` from Janury 1, 2022 doesn't exist in guttenburg+brown so one has to use one of the subclasses.
+Wheras, the infamous `rebus` from Janury 1, 2022 doesn't exist in guttenburg+brown so one has to use one of the subclasses.

 I think the original `Wordle` class with its smaller word list generally performs best, but not always.